-Speakers: Louis Matherne, FASB Chief of Taxonomy Development; Donna Johaneman, FASB Senior Project Manager—XBRL; David Shaw, FASB Project Manager—XBRL; Vickie Lusniak, FASB Manager—XBRL, Communication Liaison & Education Support; Elena Kirillova, FASB Assistant Project Manager—XBRL, and Mike Willis, Assistant Director, Office of Structured Disclosure, Division of Economic and Risk Analysis, U.S. Securities and Exchange Commission.
+Speakers: Louis Matherne, FASB Chief of Taxonomy Development; Donna Johaneman, FASB Senior Project Manager—XBRL; David Shaw, FASB Project Manager—XBRL; Vickie Lusniak, FASB Manager—XBRL, Communication Liaison & Education Support; Elena Kirillova, FASB Assistant Project Manager—XBRL, Mike Willis, Assistant Director, Office of Structured Disclosure, Division of Economic and Risk Analysis, U.S. Securities and Exchange Commission, and Julie Marlowe, Accountant, Office of Structured Disclosure, Division of Economic and Risk Analysis, U.S. Securities and Exchange Commission.

 Delivery Method: Group-internet based

 Advanced Preparation Needed: Participants are encouraged to review the 2018 GAAP Financial Reporting Taxonomy (available at http://www.fasb.org).
 They also are encouraged to review the supporting materials listed on the FASB Taxonomy page at www.fasb.org.